HunterTheD3V/HunterCr4ft/README.md

 ## About
 hi, my name is Nicolas (but you can call me Hunter) 👋 <br>
-i'm a 16 year old guy which lives in brazil 💬 <br>
+i'm a lazy dev which lives in brazil 💬 <br>
 been working on programming since 2012 👨‍💻 <br>
 i like to code, make some designs and to play some videogames 🎮 <br>
 <br>